 Special Precautions

-Patients with severe cardiac disease (e.g. history of MI, heart failure, ischaemia), conduction problems (e.g. 1st degree AV block, sick sinus syndrome without pacemaker), Na channelopathies (e.g. Brugada syndrome), structural heart disease.
+Patient with underlying proarrhythmic conditions such as known cardiac conduction problems (e.g. sick sinus syndrome without pacemaker), severe cardiac disease (e.g. MI, myocardial ischaemia, heart failure, structural heart disease), cardiac Na channelopathies (e.g. Brugada Syndrome).
+Avoid abrupt withdrawal.
 Concomitant use with drugs that affect cardiac conduction and prolong PR interval; strong CYP3A4 or CYP2C9 inhibitors.
 Renal and hepatic impairment.
 Children and elderly.
 Pregnancy and lactation.

 Adverse Reactions

-This drug may cause dizziness, blurred vision or ataxia, if affected, do not drive or operate machinery.
+This drug may cause dizziness or blurred vision, if affected, do not drive or operate machinery.

 Monitoring Parameters